List of national flowers: Philippines

 The Philippines adopted the sampaguita (Arabian jasmine, Jasminum sambac) in 1934 as its national flower because it symbolizes purity and cleanliness due to its color and sweet smell.
 It is popularly strung into garlands presented to visitors and dignitaries and is a common adornment on religious images.

-Sampaguita in the Filipino language is a direct loan word from the Indian sanskrit word "campaka".
-Plants of some species of flowers like Sampaguita, fruits like mango and nangka, vegetables like ampalaya, patola, malunggay, name of Philippine's pre-Christian chief god Bathala (from sanskrit Bhattara Guru), came from India during pre-Spanish Indianised trade and influences.
-Among strong traces of continuity of Hindu influence in Philippines are placing of Sampaguita garland around the neck of visitors to show hospitality and friendship, throwing the rice over bride and groom for prosperity, performing paninilbihan, paying dowry, visiting a shrine to pray for fertility, etc.
+Sampaguita in Filipino is a direct loanword from the Sanskrit word "campaka".
+Plants such as flowers like sampaguita, fruits like mango and jackfruit (nangka), vegetables like ampalaya, Luffa (patola), Moringa (malunggay)as well as names such as those of the Philippine's pre-Christian chief god Bathala (from Sanskrit Bhattara Guru), came from India during pre-Spanish Indianised trade and influences.
+Among strong traces of Hindu influence in Philippines are placing of Sampaguita garlands around the neck of visitors to show hospitality and friendship, throwing rice over the bride and groom for prosperity, performing paninilbihan, visiting a shrine to pray for fertility, etc.